MicroPasts/MicroPasts-pybossa-theme/README.md

 ![AHRC funded](http://crowdfunded.micropasts.org/assets/about/ahrc.png)

-# Installing and Upgrading

-This theme is automatically grabbed and installed in the PyBossa server when you clone the server with the option **--recursive**, as this theme is included as a sub-module in PyBossa.

 # Creating a new theme

 In order to create a new theme, fork this repository and make all the required